 First, digital distribution falls into two main categories – Streaming and Permanent Digital Download (PDD).

-Streaming services examples are Apple Music, Spotify, Pandora, Deezer, Tidal, Napster, iHeartRadio, ClaroMusica, Saavn, Anghami, KKBox, and MediaNet.
-They pay royalties to the artist/label based on the number of streams each song gets.
+Streaming services are Apple Music, Spotify, Pandora, Deezer, Tidal, Napster, iHeartRadio, ClaroMusica, Saavn, Anghami, KKBox, MediaNet, etc. They pay royalties to the artist/label based on the number of streams each song gets.
 These rates vary widely but average is about $1,300 per 1 million streams.
-The streaming royalties are subject to fees and expenses so may actually be lower.
+The streaming royalties are subject to fees and expenses so they may actually be lower.

 Permanent Digital Download stores like iTunes, Google Play and Amazon Music sell the music at a fixed price per song (typically $0.99 or $1.29) and share the net revenue (after fee reduction) with the artist/label.
 It is crucial to advertise the release of new music on PDD sites and draw attention to new artists, albums and single releases.

 **Digital distribution is also used in promotion of new music to radio station DJs and Program Directors (PDs), Bloggers and Podcasters.
 Promotional distribution should occur 8-16 weeks ahead of any release.
 This distribution is done through email and messaging directly using links to files hosted on dedicated servers.

 Winding Way Records offers all of these services with appropriate and timely promotion